szerrade-uw/Cropbox.jl/docs/src/tutorials/julia.md

 # Getting Started with Julia

-While having a deep understanding of Julia is not necessary to use Cropbox, If you would like to skip this section and go straight to getting started with Cropbox, please go to Getting Started with Julia
+While having a deep understanding of Julia is not necessary to use Cropbox...

+If you already have a fair understanding of Julia or would like to skip ahead to learning about Cropbox, please go to [Getting Started With Julia]

 ## Installing Julia